 • 2009-2011: Continued to work with Salado Texas on their Chocolate & Arts and Heritage Day Festivals.
 Worked with Dolgeville NY on their Violet Festival website, have created live Podcast shows for different businesses, and have worked with other businesses on video promotional pieces and commercials.
 Positioned eCareSoft for their entry into the US healthcare market.

 • 2011-2018: Worked with Authors to publish their content into electronic form via eBooks, eLearning and digital publishing platforms and with the newspaper industry to get their content onto IOS and Android devices via apps development.

 • 2011-present: Developed a consolidated arts and cultural events calendar covering 14 county region of upstate New York, enabling the area to build a brand as an arts and cultural destination.
 For more information visit the Art in the Adirondacks initiative.

 • 2016-present: Leveraging the company’s strong foundation in traditional content development, Embella began exploring how newer technologies could advance a client’s brand into markets seeking fresh perspectives and more engaging content.
-The addition of aerial (drone), full emersion 360 degree photography, time lapse and motion time lapse extends the company’s broad array of services and unique history in aviation, technology and marketing industries to provide a more richly crafted branding message for both business and community clients.
+The addition of aerial (drone), full emersion 360 degree photography, time lapse and motion time lapse extends the company’s broad array of services and unique history in aviation, technology and marketing industries to provide a more richly crafted branding message for clients in the Real Estate space.

 We would welcome an opportunity to talk with you about your project.
 For more information, contact Deborah A. Kaufman at 315-429-3416 or via email: deborah[at]embella[dot]com.